-This statement details our school's use of pupil premium (and recovery premium for the 2021 to 2022 academic year) funding to help improve the attainment of our disadvantaged pupils.
+This statement details our school's use of pupil premium (and recovery premium for the 2023-2024 academic year) funding to help improve the attainment of our disadvantaged pupils.
 It outlines our pupil premium strategy, how we intend to spend the funding in this academic year and the effect that last year's spending of pupil premium had within our school.

-School overview
+School Overview

 Detail Data

 School name Furzefield Primary School

-Number of pupils in school 410
+Number of pupils in school 387

-Proportion (%) of pupil premium eligible pupils 25.8%
+Proportion (%) of pupil premium eligible pupils 27.1%

-Academic year/years that our current pupil premium strategy plan covers 2022-2023
+Academic year/years that our current pupil premium strategy plan covers 2023-2024

-Date this statement was published December 2022
+Date this statement was published January 2024

-Date on which it will be reviewed September 2023
+Date on which it will be reviewed September 2024

 Statement authorised by Gavin Govinden

 Pupil premium lead Gavin Govinden

 Governor Martin Buckland

-Funding overview
+Funding Overview

-Detail Amount Pupil premium funding allocation this academic year £157,890 Recovery premium funding allocation this academic year £19,827 Pupil premium funding carried forward from previous years (enter £0 if not applicable) £0 Total budget for this academic year £177,717
+Detail Amount Pupil premium funding allocation this academic year £149,865 Recovery premium funding allocation this academic year £18,901 Pupil premium funding carried forward from previous years (enter £0 if not applicable) 0 Total budget for this academic year £168,766

-Part A: Pupil premium strategy plan
+Part A: Pupil Premium Strategy Plan

-Statement of intent
+Statement of Intent